 Attendance at all scheduled sessions in this unit is compulsory and absences could result in a fail.
 All absences need to be supported by appropriate documentation (e.g. medical certificate).

 Successful engagement with all learning activities in this accredited Initial Teacher Education course is necessary to demonstrate that you have met the Graduate career stage of the Australian Professional Standards for Teachers (AITSL, 2011).

 It is recognised that sometimes absence is unavoidable.
 If you are absent for more than two sessions, however, your engagement with the unit could be considered unsatisfactory.

 Required IT skills

-Basic word processing skills are assumed.
+Basic word processing skills and web searching are assumed.

 Work placement, internships or practicums

 This unit is built upon evidence based research and developmental theories.